 An Luu appeared in films throughout the 1980s, primarily in France, before releasing this track as a single in 1988 for the dance label Carrere.
 Her only previous release was the single Lolita Hiroshima in 1983, which she recorded shortly after appearing in the the 1981 French thriller Diva.
 The film centers around an opera singer who is world renown for both her tremendous voice and refusal to appear on any recordings.
 A thief secretly records a performance and delivers it to an opera-loving mailman, who quickly becomes embroiled in a mob fight.
 I confess I hadn’t heard of the movie before hearing this song, but since it’s on Amazon streaming for a couple bucks I might have to check it out.
-This track was produced by the French producer Phillipe Chany, who was active in the French new wave scene throughout the 1980s on his own project, including this low-key gem.
+This track was produced by the French producer Phillipe Chany, who was active in the French new wave scene throughout the 1980s on his own projects, including this low-key gem.
 This single appears to be pretty cheap on Discogs at least for now.
 Once it gets that famous Orion’s Bastard bump though you’re bound to see the price go through the roof ;).

 A few years back a buddy of mine turned me on to Antn Hrkwk and unfortunately for everyone around me I find myself trying to hum these melodies (poorly) almost involuntarily.
 It’s only fitting that such idiosyncratic music should have an equally idiosyncratic process behind it, and Antn Hrkwk doesn’t disappoint in that department either.
 His work consists of pre-recorded material chopped up and stitched together using Final Cut Pro, an application typically used for video editing.
 Truly the grooviest type of Frankenstein’s monster.
 Thoroughbred was released on vinyl by Life’s Blood records and is available on his Bandcamp site.
 His first release, Mutually Assured can also be found there and it’s also a delight.
 For physically-minded folks you can snatch a CDr from the netlabel Recycling Records, who specialize in this type of experimental re-use of recorded material.